phamilton-hbs/phamilton-hbs.github.io/docs/website/cpanel.md

 <img src="\..\_media\public_html.png" alt="drawing" width="900"/>
 </kbd>

-Now choose the subdirectory where you want to host the file.
+Now choose the sub-directory where you want to host the file.
 If we were uploading a data set, we would choose the `data` directory.
 If we were uploading an image, we would choose `_images`, etc. For now we'll upload a data file, so we will choose the `data` folder:

 <kbd>
 <img src="\..\_media\data_folder.png" alt="drawing" width="900"/>